apache/kylin/website/_docs/tutorial/flink.md

 [Full Code Example](https://github.com/albertoRamon/Flink/tree/master/ReadKylinFromFlink/flink-scala-project)

 Solved all integration problems, and tested with different types of data (Long, BigDecimal and Dates).
-The patch has been comited at 15 Oct, then, will be part of Flink 1.2.
+The patch has been committed at 15 Oct, then, will be part of Flink 1.2.